Certificate in Applied Economics

 - Applicants may be eligible for admission in “Qualified” status with six credits of requisite undergraduate work provided that they meet all other stated admission criteria.
 In such cases, the student must satisfy all conditions in her/his admission letter in order to advance to “Approved” status.
 Failure to address the conditions of admission as stated in the admission letter will be viewed as unsatisfactory progress and could result in dismissal from the School of Graduate Studies.

 Students seeking the Certificate in Applied Economics through the Department of Economics & Finance at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Department of Economics & Finance.
-The Certificate program requires the completion of the 4 graduate-level courses (for a total of 12 credits) in the Master of Science in Applied Economics (MSAE) program; listed below.
-Students may take additional courses in the MSAE program (or, other approved programs) for additional credits, if they wish.
-Certificate students may also choose to transfer to the MSAE program with the approval of the MSAE Program Director.
+The Certificate program requires the completion of the 4 graduate-level courses (for a total of 12 credits) in the Master of Science in Applied Economics & Applied Analytics (MSAEPA) program; listed below.
+Students may take additional courses in the MSAEPA program (or, other approved programs) for additional credits, if they wish.
+Certificate students may also choose to transfer coursework to the MSAEPA program with the approval of the MSAEPA Program Director.

 |ECON 416||Mathematics for Economists||3|